cherryyyy9/cyber--beginnings-/README.md

 ☑️ Learned how to take user input in Python.

 ☑️ Built my first Magic 8 Ball script (IT WORKED!!!).

 ☑️ Practiced writing conditional statements.

-☑️ Ran code in Termux like a cyber baddie.
+☑️ Ran code in Termux again.

 💡 What I learned: